srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     az --version
     ```

-1. The `az --version` command will output the version information for the currently installed version of the Azure CLI.
+    The `az --version` command will output the version information for the currently installed version of the Azure CLI.
 The `azure-cli` version number is the version of the Azure CLI that's installed, and will be the first version number output by the command.
-This command also outputs versions of all the Azure CLI modules installed.
+This command also outputs versions of all the Azure CLI modules installed, and you should see something similar to the following:

     ```cmd/sh
     localmachine:~ User$ az --version
-    azure-cli                         2.0.64
+    azure-cli                         2.1.0

+    Extensions:
+    azure-cli-iot-ext                  0.8.5
     ```

 1. Validate the **.NET Core 3.x SDK** installation by running the following command that will output the version number for the currently installed version of the .NET Core SDK.